 By News Team

-With Khabib Nurmagomedov forced to withdraw from the upcoming UFC 249 event on April 18, his fight with Tony Ferguson has now been postponed on an amazing five separate occasions.
+With Khabib Nurmagomedov announcing his retirement from the UFC after defeating Justin Gaethje at UFC 254 last month, it looks as if his previously proposed fight with Tony Ferguson, which has been postponed on an amazing five separate occasions, may never happen.

-Stylistically it’s one of the best match-ups, not just in the lightweight division, but in MMA today.
-Khabib’s ground and pound has proved devastatingly against the likes of Conor McGregor and Dustin Poirier, but Ferguson is arguably stronger on his back than he is on the feet and will have no qualms in taking on the Russian’s wrestling skills.
+Stylistically it would be one of the best match-ups, not just in the lightweight division, but in MMA today.
+Khabib’s ground and pound has proved devastating against the likes of Conor McGregor, Justin Gaethje Dustin Poirier, but Ferguson is arguably stronger on his back than he is on the feet and would have no qualms in taking on the Russian’s wrestling skills.

-Yet after five cancellations, is Khabib against Ferguson destined to be known as the greatest UFC fight that never happened?
-We look back at the story so far.
+Yet after the five cancellations and Khabib’s retirement, is Khabib against Ferguson destined to be known as the greatest UFC fight that never happened?
+We look back at the story to date.